gristlabs/grist-help/help/examples/2020-10-print-labels.md

 ### A filtered list of labels

-To print out only a few labels out of a larger table, use a `Label Count` column with a formula.
+To print out only a few labels out of a larger table, use a `LabelCount` column with a formula.
 This formula can produce 1 for a label that should be included, or 0 for a label that should not.
 The page "Filtered" shows an example, with the simple formula that includes only California addresses: `IF($State == "NY", 1, 0)`{: .formula}: